armanatory/DATA-MigriAnalysis/README.md

 This data enables the analysis of inflation trends and price level changes over time.

 ## Notebooks

+### Migri_Salary_Comparison_2018_2025.ipynb
+This notebook performs a comparative analysis of the minimum salary requirements for different residence permit types in Finland from 2018 to 2025.
+It utilizes the data from `migri_residence_premit_salary_requirements_2018_2025.csv` and `consumer_price_index.csv` to visualize trends and draw insights.
+The analysis includes:

+- Loading and preprocessing the data.
+- Adjusting salary requirements for inflation using the Consumer Price Index (CPI).
+- Visualizing the trends in salary requirements over the years.
+- Comparing the salary requirements across different permit types.

+The results provide a clear understanding of how the minimum salary requirements have evolved and how they compare to inflation trends.

+## Scripts

+### consumer_price_index_query.py

+The `consumer_price_index_query.py` script is responsible for fetching the Consumer Price Index (CPI) data from the Statistics Finland API.
+It sends a POST request to the API to retrieve monthly CPI data starting from 2015.
+The script processes the received data and saves it in a CSV file located at `data/consumer_price_index.csv`.
+This data is crucial for adjusting salary requirements for inflation and analyzing price level changes over time.

 ## How to Use